 Are you considering selling your diamond engagement ring now that you’re divorced?
 Worthy is the place to go!

-At first glance, the business models for the different jewelry companies may appear the same.
+At first glance, the business models for the different jewelry buying companies may appear the same.
 They all want to help you sell your ring.
 But look a little deeper and you’ll see not everyone’s interests are aligned with yours.
 Let’s walk through all of your options!

-The Online Market
+2. The Online Jewelry Market

-The Consignment Model
+3. The Consignment Model

 There is also The RealReal, I Do Now I Don’t, and TrueFacet.
 Each of these online companies are set up to sell your items to the public based on a consignment model.
 There is not necessarily a designated timeline, as items can be listed for months before they sell, if they sell at all.
 A recent posting of diamond rings on The Real Real took 6 months to sell, and then a 45% commission was deducted from the diamond ring sale.

-Traditional Auction Houses
+4. Traditional Auction Houses

 Then there are auction houses, the traditional Christie’s and Sotheby’s are legacy, heritage names, and quite noteworthy; however, they only run auctions at scheduled times throughout the year.
 Plus, not all your jewelry items may qualify as an item for a Sotheby’s or Christie’s auction.
 If only I had a ring like Elizabeth Taylor or Mariah Carey……so being more realistic, what do everyday women do if they want a trusted way to sell their jewelry?

 But even if you do have ultra high end jewelry to sell, there are drawbacks to the traditional auction house model.
 These drawbacks include:

 - Slow service – A traditional auction house can take three to six months to sell your valuables and get you your money.